MS0C54073/AquaAnalys/README.md

 AquaView integrates a Genkit-based AI to provide intelligent analysis.

 -   **Real-time Analysis (`analyzeWaterQuality`)**:
-    -   This flow is triggered automatically whenever new data is generated.
+    -   This flow is triggered automatically on first load, and subsequently when the user manually requests a refresh.
-    -   It sends the current sensor data and user-defined alert thresholds to the AI.
+    -   It sends the current sensor data (including Temperature, pH, Turbidity, DO, Lead, and Copper) and user-defined alert thresholds to the AI.
     -   The AI returns a structured analysis, including:
         -   `overallStatus`: 'Good', 'Warning', or 'Critical'.
         -   `summary`: A one-sentence overview.